csheung/BeReal_Clone_Pt2_iOS_App/README.md

-# Project 5 - *BeReal Clone*
+# Project 6 - *BeReal Pt.
+2*

 Submitted by: **Chun Sheung Ng (Derrick)**

-**BeReal Clone** is an app that clones the interface and functionality of the BeReal mobile application.
+**BeReal Pt.
+2** is an app that clones the interface and functionality of the BeReal mobile application.
 It allows users to log in, sign up, create posts and browse feeds of all other posts.
+In part 2, some cool BeReal functionality has been added to the App.

 Time spent: **5** hours spent in total